JornWildt/Mason/README.md

 [Hydra](http://www.markus-lanthaler.com/hydra/): Hydra is for JSON-LD (JSON linked data) and uses a completely different approach to encoding hypermedia (RDF).
 I cannot say how much these two formats overlap in terms of features.

 [Collection-JSON](http://amundsen.com/media-types/collection/): Cj is a format for working with collections of data.
-Mason and Cj has both support for links, link templates, actions and error handling but Cj requires data to be represented as collections whereas Mason has no such kind of restrictions.
-Mason works with existing API data whereas Cj requires data to be encoded in a completely different way.
+Mason and Cj both have support for links, link templates, actions and error handling.
+However, Cj requires data to be represented as collections whereas Mason has no such kind of restrictions.
+Furthermore, Mason works with existing API data whereas Cj requires data to be encoded in a unique way.

 HTML: HTML has support for links and actions but is restricted to POST actions.
 Mason goes beyond that and is much more focused on APIs.